 Front Porch Seating

-- If space allows create a comfortable sitting area.
+- If space allows you to, create a comfortable sitting area.
 Furniture covered in outdoor fabrics (such as Sunbrella) won't fade in the sun and will make the porch feel like an extension of the house.
 Arrange the furniture as you would inside.
 Create a conversation area, establish a focal point, and include table surfaces for setting down drinks.

 Think About Privacy

 - If your porch allows for it, hang curtains or blinds to help filter light and create privacy.
-Curtains that can be tied back, and blinds that can be rolled up offer the best of both worlds.
+Curtains that can be tied back and blinds that can be rolled up offer the best of both worlds.

 Plants and Flowers

 - Place an urn (or two if you've got the space) on the porch filled with flowers.
 In the winter, you can exchange summer greenery for winter displays.

 - Use hanging baskets full of summer flowers to add a burst of color.